chris-official/chatbot/README.md

 > [!WARNING]
 > When no API keys are provided, the chatbot will run in offline mode and will not make any API calls.
 > Instead, it will output a default response.
+For the chatbot to work properly, you need to provide the API keys or
+> visit the online chatbot.

 ## Usage